-- 2.1.
-Ensure CSL practices align with Ministry and District policy. - 2.2.
-Ensure parents are regularly provided with reports or forms of communication directing them to digital or non-digital evidence of learning, human and social development, the student's approach to learning, and attendance.
+- 1.1 Ensure CSL practices align with Ministry and District policy. - 1.2 Ensure parents are regularly provided with reports or forms of communication directing them to digital or non-digital evidence of learning related to the student's progress in all areas of learning as set out in the B.C.
+Curriculum, human and social development, and the student's attendance and punctuality.

-- 2.3.
-Ensure reports or forms of communication directing parents to ongoing digital or non-digital assessed evidence of learning, as outlined in subsection 2.2, are made a minimum of five times during the school year.
+- 1.3 Ensure CSL reports or forms of communication directing parents to ongoing digital or non-digital assessed evidence of learning related to students' progress as outlined in subsection 2.2 are made a minimum of five times during the school year.
 Communication with parents will include: - i.
-A minimum of two written reports based on a collection of student work using Board-approved forms. - ii.
+A minimum of two written reports based on a collection of student work using - a.
+Board-approved forms and/or - b.
+Digital portfolios - ii.
 A minimum of two additional forms of communication.
 This may be in person, electronic, or hard-copy, and may include: - a.
-Ongoing information of the student's learning and growth over time, and any areas requiring support through digital portfolios or paper-based work samples; - b.
-Student-led conferences, 3-way conferences, or parent-teacher conferences; - c.
+Student-led conferences, parent-teacher conferences, or 3-way conferences; - Addional examples of students demonstrating skills, processes and achievement through digital or paper-based work samples; - c.
+Ongoing information of the student's growth over time, and any areas requiring support; and - d.
 An interim communication form that reflects the language of the learning standards of the current curriculum. - iii.
-One "Final Report on Student Learning" at the end of the school year that includes: - a.
-A summary of the student's achievement; - Grades K 7: Teachers provide a summary for all required areas of learning; - Grades 8 9: Teachers provide a summary for their specific area of learning; - b.
-Clear performance (proficiency) indicators of the student's learning in relation to the standards of the BC curriculum as outlined in subsection 3.3; - c.
+One final "Report on Student Learning" at the end of the school year that includes: - a.
+A summary of the student's achievement - Grades K 7: Teachers provide a summary for all required areas of learning; - Grades 8 9: Teachers provide a summary for their specific area of learning; - b.
+Clear performance (proficiency) indicators of the student's learning in relation to the standards of the BC curriculum as outlined in subsection 3.3: - c.
 A student self-assessment of the core competencies completed with support and guidance from the teacher when needed or appropriate (Grades K-9); and - d.
-Written indication that the student has been assigned to the next grade. - 2.4.
-If a student moves during the school year, to meet the requirements outlined in 2.3iii, ensure parents are provided with the District's Student Transfer Form. - 2.5.
-Upon request, ensure parents are provided with letter grades if written comments or performance (proficiency) scales are used as an alternative to letter grades (Grades 4 9).
+Written indication that the student has been assigned to the next grade. - 1.4 If a student moves during the school year, to meet the requirements outlined in 2.3iii, ensure parents are provided with the District's Student Transfer Form. - 1.5 Upon request, ensure parents are provided with letter grades if written comments or performance (proficiency) scales are used as an alternative to letter grades (Grades 4 9).